mcd500/teep-device/tiny-tam/README.md

-# Setting up the Fake TAM
+# Setting up the Tiny TAM

 ## Preparing node and dependencies